gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 | See: https://core-electronics.com.au/tutorials/how-to-program-a-microbit-using-thonny.html for setting up the microbit to use Thonny.
 | **Thonny v4.14** uses MicroPython v1.18 on 2023-10-30; micro:bit v2.1.2 with nRF52833

-| **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython consistent with Mu editor, and can display the block code and micropython code side by side.
+| **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython, and can display the block code and micropython code side by side and a simulator.
 | Add a block to import the microbit library then check the serial tab to see the MicroPython version; v1.18.
+| The blocks may not cover teh full rnage of possibilities available elsewhere.

 ----